networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/quickstart.md

 ```
 Run this three more times for APIs B, C, and D. The output, excluding port numbers, should be the same.

->If you come across and error with initializing a port, visit your *server.yml* file in each directory (A, B, C, and D) and change the *Httpsport" number to a unique port currently not in use.
+>If you come across an error when initializing a port, visit your *server.yml* file in each directory (A, B, C, and D) and change the *Httpsport" number to a unique port currently not in use.
 >Note: each API must have a separate port number.

 Once this is completed separately for all four APIs, you can begin execution and testing.
 Open a new shell and execute the following command.